Trump's social media app launches year after Twitter ban

 The partial launch Monday follows an experimental “beta” launch to test the platform last week.

 Trump was banned from top social media platforms following the Jan.
 6 Capitol riot last year that critics accused him of inciting.
-The ban has raised difficult questions of free speech in a social media industry dominated by few tech giants, an issue that Trump and conservative media have seized upon.
+The ban has raised difficult questions about free speech in a social media industry dominated by a few tech giants — an issue that Trump and conservative media have seized upon.

 Republicans were quick to use the launch of Truth Social to raise money for their election efforts.